TawandaMashoko/TawandaMashoko/README.md

-- 👋 Hi, I’m @TawandaMashoko
+- 👋 Hi, I’m @TawandaMashoko, I am a Full Stack Developer
 - 👀 I’m interested in ...AI
-- 🌱 I’m currently learning Artificical Intelligence and Data Science in Python
+- 🌱 I’m currently learning Artificial Intelligence and Data Science in Python
 - 💞️ I’m looking to collaborate on ...Automation and Building efficient systems
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I am a nerd

 <!---
 TawandaMashoko/TawandaMashoko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.